ThereWasNoUsername/TranscendenceWiki/Modding/XML/DesignType.md

 # DesignType
-A DesignType is an XML structure that defines game data for in-game Types.
+A DesignType is an XML structure that defines data for in-game [Types](../Types.md).
+The root of all DesignTypes is the [Type](Type.md), a plain structure that defines the attributes and subelements which all other DesignTypes define.

 - AdventureDesc
 - DockScreen